s60sc/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD

-ESP32 Camera application to record JPEGs to SD card as MJPEG files and playback to browser.
-If a microphone is installed then a WAV file is also created - see  **Audio Recording** section below.
+ESP32 Camera application to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
+The AVI format allows recordings to replay at correct frame rate on media players.
+If a microphone is installed then a WAV file is also created and stored in the AVI file - see  **Audio Recording** section below.

-Files uploaded by FTP or downloaded from browser are optionally converted to AVI format to allow recordings to replay at correct frame rate on media players, including the audio if available.
+Changes from previous verson 5:
+* Recordings now in AVI rather than MJPEG format
+* SMTP function provided to allow email alerts to be sent, eg when motion detected - see `smtp.cpp` for more info.
+* Ping function used to monitor WiFi connection.

+## Purpose

+The application enables video capture of motion detection or timelapse recording.
+Examples include security cameras or wildlife monitoring.
 This [instructable](https://www.instructables.com/How-to-Make-a-WiFi-Security-Camera-ESP32-CAM-DIY-R/) by [Max Imagination](https://www.instructables.com/member/Max+Imagination/) shows how to build a WiFi Security Camera using an earlier version of this code.

- Version 5 of  this application has structural changes from the previous versions - see **Installation and Use** section.

-## Purpose
-The MJPEG format contains the original JPEG images but displays them as a video.
-MJPEG playback is not inherently rate controlled, but the app attempts to play back at the MJPEG recording rate.
-MJPEG files can also be played on video apps or converted into rate controlled AVI or MKV files etc.

 Saving a set of JPEGs as a single file is faster than as individual files and is easier to manage, particularly for small image sizes.
 Actual rate depends on quality and size of SD card and complexity and quality of images.
 A no-name 4GB SDHC labelled as Class 6 was 3 times slower than a genuine Sandisk 4GB SDHC Class 2.
 The following recording rates were achieved on a freshly formatted Sandisk 4GB SDHC Class 2 on a AI Thinker OV2640 board, set to maximum JPEG quality and highest clock rate.